vinsol/nectarcommerce/_posts/2016-04-07-extension-approach-2.md

 2. __Nectar.RouteExtender__, Similar to ```Nectar.Extender``` except it is specialized for extending routes.

-So any extension that needs to modify Nectar, needs to utilize the DSL provided by extension manager, we will go through this in detail when we flesh out how to go about building an extension.
+So any extension that needs to modify Nectar, needs to utilize the DSL provided by extension manager, we will go through this in detail when we expand on how to build an extension.

 ### Extension Manager ###

-This is a regular mix application that will be used to fetch the extensions and provides a thin DSL(for more details on this see our posts on [Model Extension](http://vinsol.com/blog/2016/04/15/ecto-model-schema-extension), [View Extension]() and [Router Extension]()) which can be used to express how changes are to made to Nectar.
+This is a regular mix application that will be used to fetch the extensions and provides a thin DSL(for more details on this see our posts on [Model Extension](http://vinsol.com/blog/2016/04/15/ecto-model-schema-extension), [View Extension](http://vinsol.com/blog/2016/04/25/phoenix-view-extension/) and [Router Extension](http://vinsol.com/blog/2016/04/21/phoenix-router-extension/) which can be used to express how changes are to made to Nectar.
 Also any extension that we need to install will be added here as a dependency and properly hooked into the correct modules (Please see the example implementation for one way of doing this).
 This module provides 3 Components for building and compiling Nectar Extensions

 1. __DSL__ : A simple DSL for declaring components that need to be injected into models/router.
 See our previous posts for how the DSL looks and behaves.

-2. __Extension Compiler__, it is a basic compile time step that marks files which are using Nectar.Extender(i.e. ```use Nectar.Extender```) for recompilation so that they pick up any changes made to the extensions.
+2. __Extension Compiler__: It is a basic compile time step that marks files which are using Nectar.Extender(i.e. ```use Nectar.Extender```) for recompilation so that they pick up any changes made to the extensions.
 It is currently based on how [phoenix compiler](https://github.com/phoenixframework/phoenix/blob/master/lib/mix/tasks/compile.phoenix.ex) works.

 3. __Install__: Extensions can document how they are to be installed by declaring the code using DSL inside method calls and describing how and which modules to call these methods in.
 These instructions are then followed to compile the injection payload.
 If this seems cryptic/vague, please refer to the [example implementation](https://github.com/vinsol/nectarcommerce/pull/47) of favorite products extensions on how the [install](https://github.com/vinsol/nectarcommerce/blob/extension/approach-2/apps/extensions_manager/lib/extensions_manager/install_extensions.ex) file is structured.